-Adam Mazo is the Executive Producer and Director of Coexist.
-His work has been featured at film festivals, international conferences, universities, and schools around the world.
+Adam Mazo is the Producer and Director of Coexist.
+His work has been featured at film festivals, international conferences, universities, and schools on 6 continents.
 Beginning in 2006 he spent time in Rwanda researching and shooting video around the country investigating the country’s reconciliation efforts.
-For the last decade he has worked as a television news journalist.
-He has traveled through more than 20 countries around the world.
+For the last decade he has worked as a television news journalist where his work has been seen on national broadcast networks including ABC, CBS, NBC, and CNN.
 He was trained at the University of Florida where he earned a B.S. in television production.
 He came to Boston, which he now calls home, via Minnesota, Florida, and Paris.

 Dr. Mishy Lesser is the Learning Director for Coexist.
 She conceived and developed the four-lesson Coexist Teacher’s Guide, which helps educators and youth workers use the film in impactful ways.
 Through curriculum design, training, and Circle Keeping, she helps youth-focused organizations build their capacity for learning, change, and meaningful programming.
 Her radio documentaries have been featured on WBUR (Boston) and PRI/BBC’s “The World.”
 Mishy earned a doctorate in Education from the Center for International Education at the University of Massachusetts Amherst and received training at the Couples and Family Center at Harvard Medical School.
 She has done extensive human rights work in Latin America.
 Mishy is a former Fulbright Scholar to Ecuador, and worked with urban and rural communities in Latin America for more than twelve years.
 Her new project aims to create an interactive new media curriculum to teach U.S. high school students about the intersection between human rights and U.S. foreign policy in Latin America during the Cold War.